ml-archive/readme/Documentation/guide-how-to-write-swift.md

 ## Access Control

 It is preferred to limit scope as much as possible by using access modifiers.
-That said, redunant access modifiers should be avoided.
+That said, redundant access modifiers should be avoided.

 ## Generics